Light Logo

 article-header-img

 Understanding calorie needs can be more complicated for transgender and non-binary individuals.
-This article explains how Kanvie approaches this topic responsibly.
+Here, we would like to explain how Kanvie approaches this topic responsibly.

 Background

-Common BMR calorie formulas including our default, Mifflin-St Jeor, were developed using large population studies and include a biological sex term because, on average:
+Common basal metabolic rate (BMR) calorie formulas, including the default used by the Kanvie app (Mifflin-St Jeor) were developed using large population studies and include a biological sex term because, on average:

 • People with testosterone-dominant hormone profiles tend to have more lean mass, which raises BMR

-• People with estrogen-dominant hormone profiles tend to have slightly lower lean mass at the same weight/height/age
+• People with estrogen-dominant hormone profiles tend to have slightly lower lean mass at the same weight, height and age

-The Mifflin-St Jeor formula itself cannot know your hormone profile or muscle-to-fat ratio.
-It can only use population averages.
-This is why biological sex is included mathematically.
+The Mifflin-St Jeor formula itself cannot account for your hormone profile or muscle-to-fat ratio.
+It can only use population averages, which is why biological sex is included mathematically.

 This means that, for accurate calorie budgeting, formulas must use the physiological inputs they were designed for, which in this case includes your biological sex.